alicemhandley/matplotlib-challenge/README.md

 The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked you for a top-level summary of the study results.

+Analysis

+1. This data shows that the most effective drug regimens are Capomulin and Ramicane, indicated by the lowest final tumor volumes in the box plots below.

+2. The study has roughly equal numbers of males and females, as shown in the pie chart below, suggesting a good gender balance amongst the study participants.

+3. There is a positive correlation between mouse weight and tumor volume, implying that as the mouse weight increases so does the tumor volume.
+This can be seen in the scatter plots below.

 Resources

 git.bootcampcontent.com/University-of-Adelaide